 Welcome to LEARN!
-In this mock lesson, you will practice (1) accessing a lesson in LEARN, (2) downloading its attachments, (3) editing the attachments using the appropriate LEARN templates, (4) uploading the edited attachments to the lesson, (5) editing the lesson narrative, and (6) notifying our Spanish translator before moving the lesson to the main Review Queue where she can access it.
+In this mock lesson, you will practice (1) accessing a lesson in LEARN, (2) downloading its attachments, (3) editing the attachments using the appropriate LEARN templates, (4) uploading the edited attachments to the lesson, (5) editing the lesson narrative, and (6) using Jira to track your progress on and completion of the mock lesson edits.